FlailingFog/KK-Blender-Porter-Pack/README.md

 Stable versions of KKBP are [on the release page.](https://github.com/FlailingFog/KK-Blender-Porter-Pack/releases)
 The absolute latest version of KKBP can be downloaded [here](https://github.com/FlailingFog/KK-Blender-Porter-Pack/archive/refs/heads/master.zip) (this is a live snapshot of the repo that might not work!)

-## Video walkthrough of the plugin
+## Video walkthrough of the plugins

 (Click for playlist!)